lihanqiang/web-tab-transponder/README.md

 // send data to page "parent", data is "I am child" childPage.send('I am child', ['parent'])
-  // or send data to other page, each page of domain will receive data childPage.send('I am child')
+// or send data to other page, each page of domain (except self) will receive data 'I am child' childPage.send('I am child')
 ```